CloudCannon/rcc/README.md

 #### Option 2: Everything happens on one site

-You can use this option if you don't want to use the default redirect that comes with Rosey.
-Your original content will be served at the root of your url, without a prefix.
+You can use this option if you don't need the default redirect that comes with Rosey.
+Your original content will be served at the root of your URL, without a prefix.

 1. Create a site on CloudCannon.

-2. Add the env variable `SYNC_PATHS`, with the value `/rosey/`.
+2. Add the environment variable `SYNC_PATHS`, with the value `/rosey/`.

 3. Add a `.cloudcannon` directory in the root of your project if you don't have one already.
 Add a `postbuild` file to it, replacing `dist` with the build output directory of your project.
 If you already have a CloudCannon postbuild file, add this logic to your current one.